AdamStrzyzewski/icb-incl/readme.md

 ## how to run

 ```
-1. go to /be folder, and run npm install
+1. go to the folder, and run npm install
-2. npm run start in the /be folder
+2. npm run start
 3. go to localhost:3000
 ```